Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. The purposes of each Branch are to—

-   1. progress the purposes of the association through public education and political and non-political campaigning, including running candidates for election at all levels of government, and
+   a) progress the purposes of the association through public education and political and non-political campaigning, including running candidates for election at all levels of government, and

    2. providing an organisational structure for groups of like minded members who share a similar interpretation of methods of campaigning, chosen target audience, brand identity and the Association's purposes,